clux/modul8/Readme.md

 # Brownie - Bake and glaze web applications

- Brownie is a modularity enforcing code and style bundler for [NodeJS](http://nodejs.org) web applications.
+ Brownie is a modularity enforcing code and style bundler for JavaScript web applications.
- The code bundler, `brownie.bake`, will dynamically pull in dependencies from multiple domains and compile the dynamically ordered set of dependencies down to a single browser compatible JavaScript file.
-It compiles CommonJS modules written in JavaScript or CoffeeScript, in such a way that they remain fully compatible with NodeJS whenever they do not reference browser only dependencies (e.g. the DOM, non-CommonJS browser libs).
+ The code bundler, `brownie.bake`, will dynamically pull in dependencies from multiple domains and compile and combine the dynamically ordered set of dependencies into a single browser compatible JavaScript file.
+This means your application can consist entirely of (synchronous) JavaScript/CoffeeScript CommonJS modules, and your code can be used verbatim on the server as long as it does not reference browser only dependencies like the DOM.
+Brownie strongly encourages such sharing of code by allowing several
- This compatibility opens up for shared code domains that can be required by both the server and the client seemlessly, but dont be alarmed, what code gets pulled is loggable as an npm like dependency tree.
+ _require domains_ on the client - represented by different paths on the server.
+Code from your main app domain will pull in depencenies from the other domains as needed, and your client code will be callbackless and smooth.
+What code gets pulled in is loggable as an npm like dependency tree.

- The style bundler, `brownie.glaze`, is in production for the moment, but its aims are similar.
+ The style bundler, `brownie.glaze`, has similar aims regarding modularity, but is still in heavy production.

 ## Bake Features
-  - client-side require
+  - client-side require without extra callbacks
   - compiles CommonJS compatible JavaScript or CoffeeScript
-  - compilation of application code is dynamic and based only on an input of the entry point
+  - compilation of application code is dynamic and based only on the entry point and its dependency tree
-  - non-CommonJS compatible files can be listed in the order they should be included (before the rest of the app)
+  - non-CommonJS compatible files can be listed in the order they should be included (will be before the rest of the app)
   - CommonJS modules can work in both NodeJS and the browser if they do not reference external dependencies
   - low footprint - only ~70 lines pre-pended to the compiled file (no extra file to include - no assumed dependencies)
   - enforces modularity best practices (no circular dependencies allowed from the start, and helps analyse your require tree)
   - require tree is displayed in the style of `npm list`
-  - compilation only pulls in what is explicitly required - no need to ever manipulate your include list
+  - only pulls in what is explicitly required - no need to ever manipulate your include list
   - application specific data can be pulled into the compilation process and the result is also required on the browser
-  - minimizes browser global usage -> attaches you application data to the namespaced `window.(namespace || 'Brownie')`
+  - minimizes browser global usage -> attaches your application data to the namespaced `window.(namespace || 'Brownie')`
   - ideal for single page web applications - only 1 or 2 HTTP requests to get all your code + possibly templates
+  - Can bundle your code separately from your web server code with a short Cakefile

 ## Installation